The DUI Stop & Arrest

 If an Oklahoma court has granted probation after your DUI arrest, be good.
 Don’t get arrested for any other crimes.
 Do not drive with a cancelled license.
 Don’t even cross without a crosswalk.
 During your probation period, the court expects that you uphold every obligation to the state.
 You may have a fine or court costs.
 Pay them.
 Sometimes, a DUI arrest requires that you attend DUI classes.
 Do it.
 Fulfill all terms of your probation like clockwork.
 Successful completion of your probation is needed for expungement.

 Complete your probation to the letter.
-By completing each condition of your probation timely, the expungement process is much smoother.
+By completing each condition of your probation timely, the Oklahoma DUI expungement process is much smoother.

-Expunge your Oklahoma DUI arrest.
+Oklahoma DUI expungement after your arrest.
 Contact the experienced expungement attorneys at Bury Your Past, Wyatt Law Office in Tulsa or Oklahoma City.

 Your Past, Buried.